-What are the Advantages of Leasing an Accessible Vehicle?
+What are the Advantages of Leasing a Wheelchair Accessible Vehicle?

-Lower monthly payments; you are only paying for the depreciation that occurs during the term of your lease and your monthly payments are lower with a lease compared to purchasing the vehicle.
-The payments are smaller with leasing due to the contract including a residual value at the end of the term and you pay on a monthly basis until the balance reaches the residual value.
+Lower monthly payments; you only pay for the depreciation that occurs during the term of your lease.
+Monthly lease payments are lower compared to purchasing the vehicle.
+Lease payments are smaller due to the contract including a residual value at the end of the term.
+You pay on a monthly basis until the balance reaches the residual value.

 Warranty Coverage and Maintenance

-If you incur a lot of mileage every month on your vehicle(s), it will be covered by the manufacturer’s warranty for the total number of years you are driving the leased vehicle.
-Leases typically range from two to five years, so you do not have to worry about the cost of expensive repairs that often add up in your ongoing monthly operating costs.
-In other words, having fewer unpredictable service issues means less headaches sending vehicle(s) in for repairs, resulting in not only less downtime for your business, but at a lower cost of operation.
+If you incur high mileage every month on your vehicle, it will be covered by the manufacturer’s warranty for the total number of years you are driving the leased vehicle.
+Lease terms often range from two to five years, so you do not have to worry about the cost of expensive repairs that often add up in your ongoing monthly operating costs.
+In other words, having fewer unpredictable service issues means less headaches sending vehicles in for repairs.
+This results in not only less downtime for your business, but at a lower cost of operation.

-Simply return to the dealership, and you can walk away after paying any mileage surplus or excess fees.
+Simply return to the dealership.
+You can walk away after paying any mileage surplus or excess fees.
 Most people will actually drive off with another newer accessible van to lease.
 The advantage to leasing is the peace of mind and not worrying about the hassle of selling your old van or trading it at a dealership.

 Leasing your vehicle through MoveMobility means that your lease payments are 100 percent tax deductible as an operating expense.
 That’s huge savings in tax dollars.

-Leasing an accessible vehicle gives you the vehicle you want for less money.
-It’s ultimately up to your needs and what best fits your needs.
+Leasing an accessible vehicle may make an acccessible van more viable than you thought.
+It’s ultimately up to your organization’s needs and what best fits your needs.

-You can also check out the Government of Canada website to calculate the leasing price for your next accessible vehicle: Click Here!
+The Government of Canada website has a helpful calculator tool to estimate the leasing price for your next accessible vehicle.
+Click here.